Arrive Alive

 Shock Absorbers and Safety on the Road

-The Relationship between Shock Absorbers & Tyre Safety
+Shock Absorbers and Road SafetyThe Relationship between Shock Absorbers & Tyre Safety

 In the many articles regarding tyres and their impact on road safety, it is repeatedly mentioned that tyres are the only physical contact between a vehicle and the road surface.
 It is this contact, and the grip the tyre provides which allows the vehicle to start, stop and change direction.

 In other words, it is the contact with the road surface which gives us control over our vehicles.
 It is therefore imperative that this contact is maintained under any and all conditions.
-But, a road surface isn’t smooth and the wheels of a vehicle are inclined to bounce over the bumps.
+But, a road surface isn't smooth and the wheels of a vehicle are inclined to bounce over the bumps.
 The suspension of a vehicle in its simplest form is there to give ride comfort.
-The springs which provide the comfort actually aid the bounce though.
+The springs that provide the comfort actually aid the bounce though.
 In order to contain the bounce and maintain contact the suspension is fitted with components called shock absorbers, or in some countries, dampers.

 Two main concerns can affect the performance of shock absorbers; one is leaking through damage or age, and the other is overheating through rough conditions, overloading or many other causes.
-Over-heating causes the oil to lose its viscosity i.e. to thin out.
+Overheating causes the oil to lose its viscosity i.e. to thin out.
 Air bubbles then form and mix with the oil.
-This severely detracts from the shock absorbers ability to perform, and bouncing starts occurring.
-One often hears people talking about “gas shock absorbers”.
+This severely detracts from the shock absorber's ability to perform, and bouncing starts occurring.
+One often hears people talking about "gas shock absorbers".

-These are more sophisticated items with gas used to cool the oil.
+These are more sophisticated items with the gas used to cool the oil.
 They can take far more punishment, and last far longer, but contrary to popular belief provide the same function as a conventional shock absorber rather than a softer ride or better comfort.
-Remember the springs provide the comfort and the shock absorber controls the spring’s action.
+Remember the springs provide comfort and the shock absorber controls the spring's action.

-Leaking shock absorbers lose oil and this destroys their ability to control road shock and the resulting wheel bounce..
+Leaking shock absorbers lose oil and this destroys their ability to control road shock and the resulting wheel bounce.

 Put very simply, the shock absorber keeps the tyre in contact with the road surface under all conditions, and between the two, your safety is maintained.

 Worn or damaged shock absorbers also cause tyre wear.
 The bouncing of the tyres allows flat spotting and other wear patterns to develop on the tyre tread.
 This causes another safety concern in that the grip of a tyre is reliant on the integrity of the foot-print i.e. the contact patch.
-If irregular wear has set in the contact patch will loose its intended shape and grip will be reduced.
+If irregular wear has set in the contact patch will lose its intended shape and grip will be reduced.

 So tyres and shock absorbers are partners in maintaining your safety.
 Shock absorbers look after the tyres by keeping them on the ground, and the tyres hold your lives in their grip.
 [Information from Bridgestone]